kristopherkyle/L2-Annotation-Project/README.md

 You can insert manner adverbs (e.g., calmly) when they are adverbs.
 - to sit calmly `by` (RB)
 - \*to give calmly `up` (RP)

+### Training
+See training data in the "training" folder!